-Annex-Table 12: Sources of uncertainty to be considered under the FCPF MF.
+Table 1.
+Sources of uncertainty to be considered under the FCPF MF.
 Cells with H/L are used to indicate where the ER Program is required to assess the contribution to overall uncertainty of that particular component.
-Cells with YES/NO indicate that it is the ER.
+Cells with YES/NO indicate that it is the ER Program's choice in how they deal with the particular component.
+The cells labelled without a choice (e.g. H, Yes, No) are prescribed.

 Sources of uncertaint y Analysis of contribution to overall uncertainty Contributi on to overall uncertaint y (High / Low) Address ed through QA/QC?
 Residual uncertai nty estimate d?
-Activity Data a Measurem ent This error represents the operator error during the interpretation of LULCC on sampled points and inconsistencies between operators.
-This error is reduced by extensive QA/QC procedures.
+Activity Data Activity Data Measurem ent error This error represents the operator error during the interpretation of LULCC on sampled points and inconsistencies between operators.
+This error is reduced by extensive QAQC procedures.
 High (bias/rand om) YES NO Quality control was guaranteed by having a team of technicians with experience in forests and remote sensing, all trained using the same methodology.
 The team worked in the same office, and discussed any classification issues with each other.
 Moreover, specific SOPs were defined in order to ensure the consistency in the interpretations.
 Quality control was conducted using the SAIKU extension of Collect Earth.
-This tool allows the detection of whether: (vi) Data point was not filled (vii) The class assigned followed the classification hierarchy, based on the % of individual element cover (viii) Year of the Old image/Change image was less than the current image (ix) Change classes are consistent with previous and current classes
+This tool allows the detection of whether: (vi) Data point was not filled (vii) The class assigned followed the classification hierarchy, based on the % of individual element cover (viii) Year of the Old image/Change image was less than the current image (ix) Change classes are consistent with previous and current classes (x) Open and closed forest was correctly classified, based on the 30% (open) and 65% (closed) cover threshold In the case of any error being detected, the ID of the data point was registered and the user performed the necessary corrections.
+All sampling units detected as deforestation and 20% of the remaining sampling units are subjected to QA.
+This QA is performed by 2 independent reviewers, who compare their evaluations of each sampling unit, to reach a decision on whether the chose sampling unit was correctly evaluated or not.
+The critical evaluated parameters, which determine whether a sample has to be reviewed by the user are: land cover class (level 1 and 2), land cover change class and previous land cover class (in case of change).
+If errors are detected in at least 20% of the reviewed sampling units from the 20% mentioned initially, then the operator has to reanalyze their lot.
+This process is cyclical, until less than 20% of the sampling units are found to have errors.
+Represent ativeness This source of error is related to the representativeness of the estimate which is related to the sampling design.
+We produce annual deforestation maps as the basis for stratification, to ensure that our sample is representative of the area of interest.
+Training samples are collected by an operator, identifying 3 classes: stable forest, stable nonforest and deforestation.
+These training samples are used to calibrate a Random Forest classifier, which outputs a categorical map of deforestation.
+For the purpose of area estimation, it's important to minimize errors of omission in the deforestation class.
+Buffer regions of 50 m width are added around deforestation events to reduce the likelihood of any deforestation events being missed.
+An additional stratum is used, based on a low deforestation probability threshold.
+Low YES NO Sampling error Sampling error is the statistical variance of the estimate of area for the applicable forest transitions that are reported by the ER Program.
+This source of error is random.
+High YES YES